 Please note that this Information Note may be suitable, with some limitations, to assess the risks associated with securities issued by other Issuers with similar features as the Bonds.
 In assessing those risks, however, in addition to the contents of this Information Note, there is a need to consider the provisions of the governing law and issue documentation applicable to the Issuer and the securities having similar features as the Bonds.

 Legal disclaimer

-This Information Note is based exclusively on the provisions of Hungarian and European Union legislation in effect on its date of publication, and does not constitute advice either in the legal sense or otherwise.
-Its purpose is to comply with the requirements of the MiFID II Regulation, and call on clients to obtain information on the legislative requirements, including any changes, relevant to them.
+This Information Note does not constitute advice either in the legal sense or otherwise.
+Its purpose is to call on clients to obtain information on the legislative requirements, including any changes, relevant to them.